 Marxsen’s recent biography of Helene Schweitzer Bresslau (1879-1957), the little-known wife of Dr. Albert Schweitzer, brings a remarkable woman out of the shadows with a compelling narrative that interrogates gender assumptions and the omissions of history.
 Helene Schweitzer: A Life of Her Own (Syracuse Univ.
-Press, April 2015) is the result of research in five countries and three languages and has been called a “remarkable achievement” (Kathleen Jones, professor emerita of Women’s Studies, San Diego State University), “a great advance in Schweitzer scholarship” (A.G.
+Press, April 2015) has been called a “remarkable achievement” (Kathleen Jones, professor emerita of Women’s Studies, San Diego State University), “a great advance in Schweitzer scholarship” (A.G.
 Rud, Washington State University), and praised as “absorbing, moving and thought-provoking” (James Carleton Paget, University of Cambridge).

 Awards and Recognition